ncsa/ncsa_system_documentation/docs/source/common/allocations/by-resource.rst

 - **Illinois Computes Program** - Campus Cluster allocations are available to Illinois researchers, at **no cost**, through the Illinois Computes program.
 Submit an Illinois Computes request through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_; choose "Start a New Illinois Computes Program Submission". (:ref:`How to submit a new XRAS portal request <xras-new>`.)

-- **Direct compute investment** - Refer to the `Campus Cluster Buy Compute <https://campuscluster.illinois.edu/access/buy-compute/>`_ page for information on how to submit a direct investment order.
+- **Direct compute investment** - Refer to the `Campus Cluster Buy Compute <https://campuscluster.illinois.edu/access/buy-compute/>`_ page for information on how to submit a direct compute investment order.

-- **Direct storage investment** - Refer to the `Campus Cluster Buy Storage <https://campuscluster.illinois.edu/access/buy-storage/>`_ page for information on how to submit a direct investment order.
+- **Direct storage investment** - Refer to the `Campus Cluster Buy Storage <https://campuscluster.illinois.edu/access/buy-storage/>`_ page for information on how to submit a direct storage investment order.

-- **Affiliation with an existing Illinois Campus Cluster investor** - If you are affiliated with an existing Campus Cluster investor, submit the `Campus Cluster new user request form <https://campuscluster.illinois.edu/new_forms/user_form.php>`_ and select the investor's queue.
+- **Affiliation with an existing Illinois Campus Cluster investor** - If you are affiliated with an existing Campus Cluster investor, submit the `Campus Cluster new user request form <https://campuscluster.illinois.edu/new_forms/user_form.php>`_ and select the investor's queue in the "Primary queue" dropdown menu.

 - **Access for instruction** - Submit the `Campus Cluster add class request form <https://campuscluster.illinois.edu/new_forms/class_form.php>`_ to request access for a University course.

+  Note, this is available for instructors associated with the CS, ENG-INSTRUCTION, ICHASS, and STATSTUDENT primary queues.

 .. _allocate-htc: